Paul-Lazunko/evodove/README.md

 # evodove

 Evodove is a Message Broker for Node.js applications.
 It provides next advantages to Your projects:
-- security - clients and server interact with encrypted frames without keys sharing
+- security - clients and server interact with encrypted frames only without keys sharing and can do it over the global network without fear of data leakage
-- fast - message delivering takes few ms with delivering guarantee
+- velocity - message delivering takes few (1-3) ms with delivering guarantee
-- resistant - server/clients are resistant to crashes and loosing connection
+- stability - server/clients are resistant to crashes and loosing connection
-- flexible - You can use it in any way You want
+- flexible - the number of restrictions is minimal and this solution easily fits into any architecture

 ###### Install package